localstack/localstack.github.io/content/blog/2023-11-13-announcing-localstack-30-general-availability/index.md

 ### New S3 provider

+The new native S3 implementation, introduced in version [`2.3.2`](https://github.com/localstack/localstack/releases/tag/v2.3.2), is now the default S3 provider in LocalStack 3.0.
+The key features include better parity with AWS features, enhanced performance, improved persistence support, and reduced memory usage for large object uploads/downloads and multipart uploads.
+The provider brings advanced support for AWS-specific features such as bucket versioning, pagination in `List` operations, precondition headers, S3 Object Lock and Legal Hold, and default Bucket Encryption settings.

+S3 is a core AWS service, and undertaking our own implementation was crucial to further improve the parity of our services with AWS.
+We have also improved performance, with some massive upgrades for some operations including:

+- An approximate 10% increase in throughput for operations like `PutObject`, `DeleteObject`, `GetObject`, and `HeadObject` with small files (1 KB to 100 KB), and a 30% increase for 10 MB files.
+- A 2.5 times throughput boost for `ListObjectsV2` and a 16 times increase for `ListObjectVersions`.
+-  A 33% throughput improvement in multipart uploads.

+Check out our [S3 documentation]() for more information.

 ### New Step Functions provider

 ### New ElastiCache provider

-We have introduced a **new ElastiCache provider** with better parity against AWS and resolves issues around the Redis cluster management in the previous provider.
+We have introduced a **new ElastiCache provider** with better parity with AWS and resolves issues around the Redis cluster management in the previous provider.
 The new provider implements a dedicated Redis control plane to manage Redis instances in non-cluster mode and cluster mode.
-It also features new CRUD operations for the `CacheCluster` and `ReplicationGroup` resources which is critical for the Redis control plane.
+The new provider will be extended in the future to test automatic failover, snapshotting, scaling replication groups, and more features.

 These latest enhancements mark a significant step forward in our commitment to delivering a more robust and fine-tuned ElastiCache provider.
 The old ElastiCache provider is temporarily available in LocalStack v3 using `PROVIDER_OVERRIDE_ELASTICACHE=legacy` but we highly recommend migrating as soon as possible since we will drop support for this in LocalStack v4.